Finding Theme Communities from Database Networks: Abstract

 \section{Abstract}

-Given a \emph{database network} where each vertex is associated with a transaction database, we are interested in finding theme communities.
-Here, a \emph{theme community} is a cohesive subgraph such that a common pattern is frequent in all transaction databases associated with the vertices in the subgraph.
+Given a database network where each vertex is associated with a transaction database, we are interested in finding theme communities.
+Here, a theme community is a cohesive subgraph such that a common pattern is frequent in all transaction databases associated with the vertices in the subgraph.
 Finding all theme communities from a database network enjoys many novel applications.
 However, it is challenging since even counting the number of all theme communities in a database network is \#P-hard.
 Inspired by the observation that a theme community shrinks when the length of the pattern increases, we investigate several properties of theme communities and develop TCFI, a scalable algorithm that uses these properties to effectively prune the patterns that cannot form any theme community.
 We also design TC-Tree, a scalable algorithm that decomposes and indexes theme communities efficiently.
-Retrieving 1 million theme communities from a TC-Tree takes only 1 second.
+Retrieving a ranked list of theme communities from a TC-Tree of hundreds of millions of theme communities takes less than 1 second.
 Extensive experiments and a case study demonstrate the effectiveness and scalability of TCFI and TC-Tree in discovering and querying meaningful theme communities from large database networks.